 10. Establishing a transition plan.

 We believe there are good suggestions in this section for developing a strong and effective system.
-We are concerned, however, that there is no indication in this report of the need for public input and participation in all of these endeavors.
+We are concerned, however, that there is no indication in this report of the need for public input and participation in all of these endeavours.
 This is, after all, a health care system developed to provide care to the people of Alberta and it is supported by Albertans’ money.
 They should be involved in implementing change, considering options and monitoring the impact of the system.